dougiemath/soe-shop-lms/README.md

 ![Checkout Success](media/readme_images/post_checkout.jpg)

 This page will provide the user with a summary of what has just been purchased.
 There will be a copy of this available in the user's profile page.
+A feature which has yet to be implemented is for an automated email to be sent to the client's email address.
+This is something that can be done at a later date, but for now a manual email can be sent.

 **Personal Profile**

 ![Personal Page](media/readme_images/profile_oreder.jpg)

 On this page will be a list of all the user's past orders along with their saved address.
 This is also where the user will be able to access the LMS.
-This was placed in here intentionally as opposed to in the navigation bar as the principle purpose of this site is to make money so the inital links are for business purposes.

 **Contact**